All Breed Sports Midwest Classic pre-entry deadline is February 3, 2025

 Hindquarters

-Perfectly straight when viewed from behind, with fine bone.
-Moderate angulation at the stifle and hock joints.
+HIND LEGS - Perfectly straight when viewed from behind, with fine moderate bone.
+Hocks are well let down and stifles well bent.
+Extreme angulation is to be penalized.
 Short rear pasterns.
-Dewclaws should be removed.
+Rear Dewclaws should be removed.

 Feet